Securing Consensus from Long-Range Attacks through Collaboration: Fairness Argument.

 \begin{lemma}[Penaly Certificate] There cannot be a penalty certificate $\SignMessage{\Message{Penalty}{\BlockHeight, \ShiftRound{}, \Certificate}}{\Miners}$ unless the timer $\delta$ of at least one honest miner expires. \end{lemma} \begin{proof} We start by assuming that there exists a penalty certificate $\SignMessage{\Message{Penalty}{\BlockHeight, \ShiftRound{}, \Certificate}}{\Miners}$ and the timers of none of the honest miners have expired.
 As each penalty certificate needs signatures of at least $\f{\Miners}+1$ miners and at most $\f{\Miners}$ miners are malicious, such an assumption is a contradiction. \end{proof}

-\begin{theorem}[Fairness] No honest miner receives a penalty if (i) it can find a nonce $\Nonce$ within time $\delta$ and (ii) the network is experiencing a period of synchrony. \end{theorem} \begin{proof} Let's assume an honest miner $\Miner_i$ receives a penalty based on shift round $r$ (Line~\ref{alg:miners-penalty} of \Cref{alg:miners}).
-This implies the existence of a penalty certificate (Line~\ref{create-penalty-cert} of \Cref{alg:miners}) including miner $\Miner_i$ in its list of miners to penalize. \Cref{th:penalty-certificate} states that this certificate can only exist if the timer $\delta$ of at least {\em one} honest miner expires.
-However, since the $\f{\Miners{}}+1$ miners are honest, they only try to penalize $\Miner_i$ if they did not receive its nonce before $\delta$.
+\begin{theorem}[Fairness] No honest miner receives a penalty if (i) it can find a nonce $\Nonce$ within time $\delta$ and (ii) the network is experiencing a period of synchrony. \end{theorem} \begin{proof} Let's assume an honest miner $\Miner_i$ receives a penalty based on shift round $r$.
+This implies the existence of a penalty certificate including miner $\Miner_i$ in its list of miners to penalize. \Cref{th:penalty-certificate} states that this certificate can only exist if the timer $\delta$ of at least {\em one} honest miner expires.
+Since at least $\f{\Miners{}}+1$ miners are honest, they will only penalize $\Miner_i$ if they did not receive its nonce before $\delta$.
 This implies that either miner $\Miner_i$ did not find its nonce before $\delta$ (which is a direct contradiction of assumption (i)), or that its nonce did not reach the $\f{\Miners{}}+1$ honest miners before their timer expires (which is a direct contradiction of assumption (ii)). \end{proof}